Dan J. Stein

-Dan Joseph Stein is a South African psychiatrist who is a professor and Chair of the Dept of Psychiatry and Mental Health at the University of Cape Town, and Director of the South African MRC Unit on Risk & Resilience in Mental Disorders.
+Dan Joseph Stein (17 September 1962 – 5 December 2025) was a South African psychiatrist who was a professor and Chair of the Dept of Psychiatry and Mental Health at the University of Cape Town, and Director of the South African MRC Unit on Risk & Resilience in Mental Disorders.
 Stein was the Director of UCT's early Brain and Behaviour Initiative, and was the inaugural Scientific Director of UCT's later Neuroscience Institute.
-He has also been a visiting professor at Mount Sinai School of Medicine in the United States, and at Aarhus University in Denmark.
+He was also been a visiting professor at Mount Sinai School of Medicine in the United States, and at Aarhus University in Denmark.

 Education

 Stein studied medicine at the University of Cape Town, including an intercalated undergraduate degree with majors in biochemistry and psychology.
 He later trained in psychiatry, and completed a post-doctoral fellowship in the area of psychopharmacology at Columbia University.
 He subsequently completed doctoral degrees in clinical neuroscience as well as in philosophy at Stellenbosch University.

 Interests

-Stein is interested in the psychobiology and management of the anxiety, obsessive-compulsive and related, and traumatic and stress disorders.
+Stein was interested in the psychobiology and management of the anxiety, obsessive-compulsive and related, and traumatic and stress disorders.
 He has also mentored work in other areas that are of particular relevance to South Africa and Africa, including maternal mental health, neuroHIV/AIDS, and substance use disorders.

-Stein's work ranges from basic neuroscience, through clinical investigations and trials, and on to epidemiological and public mental health research.
-He advocates for clinical practice and scientific research that integrates theoretical concepts and empirical data across these different levels, strengthening a biopsychosocial approach to mental health.
+Stein's work ranged from basic neuroscience, through clinical investigations and trials, and on to epidemiological and public mental health research.
+He advocated for clinical practice and scientific research that integrated theoretical concepts and empirical data across these different levels, strengthening a biopsychosocial approach to mental health.

-Having worked for many years in South Africa, he has also sought to establish integrative approaches to improving psychiatric services, training, and research in the context of a low and-middle-income country.
+Having worked for many years in South Africa, he had also sought to establish integrative approaches to improving psychiatric services, training, and research in the context of a low and-middle-income countries.